Prediction Market Addiction?

 Therapy may seem daunting, especially if you have never had it before.
 But Kindbridge’s specialized approach means that you are guided through treatment and recovery from your first contact with us.

-Some individuals don’t feel like they have a problem at all, whereas others recognize the problem yet struggle to get things back under control.
-Since everyone is different, we’ve created a 2-minute test that might indicate whether you have a problem trading habit.
-For family members who think there is a problem but aren’t clear about the signs, we’ve also created a separate test for you.
+Some individuals don’t feel like they have a problem, whereas others self-report as having a "prediction market addiction" because they haven't been able to get their involvement under control.
+To account for either scenario, we’ve created a 2-minute quiz that may indicate whether you have an unhealthy relationship with prediction markets.
+For family members who think there is a problem, but aren’t clear about the signs, we’ve also provided a separate test.

 Test for Individuals